Captain Star: Story format and themes

-Many episodes of Captain Star begin with a flashback to the Boiling Hell's sublime missions, which is then immediately contrasted with their abandonment on The Nameless Planet as an bygone and over-the-hill crew.
-These flashbacks set the tone for the episode and foreshadow the story's theme.
-At the end of each episode, while sitting in his wheelbarrow, Captain Star recites an entry into his Captain's Diary which begins, "Uneventful day", followed by a short witticism which adds up the moral of the story.
+Some episodes of Captain Star commence with a flashback to The Boiling Hell's magnificent missions, promptly contrasted with their present state of abandonment on The Nameless Planet as a crew past its prime.
+These flashbacks serve to set the episode's tone and offer a foreshadowing of the thematic elements in the story.
+Concluding each episode, Captain Star, seated in his wheelbarrow, recounts an entry in his Captain's Diary that typically begins with "Uneventful day."
+This is followed by a brief witticism encapsulating the moral of the story.

-A small moon in very close orbit of The Nameless Planet, called The Low-Flying Moon, often flies overhead, lifting objects off of the ground for a few seconds.
+The Low-Flying Moon, a small moon in an extremely close orbit around The Nameless Planet, frequently passes overhead, causing objects on the ground to briefly levitate for a few seconds.

 For a children's television program, Captain Star deals with unusually advanced themes.
 The primary theme throughout the series is of society's treatment of the aged.
 While Captain Star appears to be strong and healthy and continues to save the universe, after several years of distinguished service, Mission Control sweeps him under the rug by sending him to the edge of the universe to an unnamed planet and has him remain there without any orders to carry out.
 Despite continuing to prove his usefulness, there is an ageist undertone that Mission Control assumes that he is no longer a valuable asset because of his age and extensive service.

 Many episodes feature a popular TV show titled "Star of Space" in which actors portray the crew of the Boiling Hell in many of Captain Star's most heroic missions.
 Captain Star is presented as a James Bond-like hero, handsome and virile, who saves the day almost effortlessly.
 The episodes exaggerate his role in events while minimizing the contributions of his crew — most conspicuously presenting strong and scientifically accomplished first officer Scarlett as a bimbo and damsel in distress.
-Even when watching events that had just occurred earlier in the episode, the entire crew, except for Scarlett, regard the reenactments as mostly historically accurate, emphasizing the role of television as a means to control public perception of people and events.
+Even when watching events that had just occurred earlier in the episode, the entire crew, except for Scarlett, regard the re-enactments as mostly historically accurate, emphasizing the role of television as a means to control public perception of people and events.